jerradpatch/notes/README.md

 ### Functions
 - Always put varibles that default to falsy at the end of the function, so that they maybe undefined/not-given when desired to be false.
+- Keep functions that have side-efects / modify external space to a minimum: increases code reusibility.

 ## Angular ^2.x.x
-When writing controller functions make a function that returns a value and then a function that emits based on the returned value.
+- When writing controller functions make a function that returns a value and then a function that emits based on the returned value.
 B/c somtimes it is good to emit a value and other times the controller function maybe used directly via @ViewChild/ren
+- Instead of using "@input set function" use the changes life cycle: 1) frees the thread to process the remaining change cycle, 2) if an output is needed to be emitted, it can be emitted without need to force a change detection event.

+## RxJs
+- Dont use anonamous functions when chaining stream manipulations: 1) add to ability to debug and understand preformance issues, 2) adds to the readibility of the code.